 Write down where you want to be, how you want to feel, think about the ideal situation.
 You do not need a journal, a simple piece of paper, a draft email opened if you are a multitasker or an app on your phone.
 This step will help you lower your level of stress, reconnect with your thinking capabilities, and help you see potential options.

-At this stage, you are ready to plant the seed of change to shit your catabolic energy into a rejuvenating energy.
+At this stage, you are ready to plant the seed of change to shift your catabolic energy into a rejuvenating energy.

 The process does not end here when you are looking for sustainable change.